Mrs. Parker’s Tinseltown Years

 You see, it brings out the uncomfortable little thing called conscience.
 You aren’t writing for the love of it or the art of it or whatever; you are doing a chore assigned to you by your employer and whether or not he might fire you if you did it slackly makes no matter.
 You’ve got yourself to face, and you have to live with yourself.

-She would live from 1934 to the 1950s in L.A., New York, and Bucks County, Pennsylvania, where she and Alan had a country house.
-After Alan's death in June 1963 in the couple's West Hollywood house, Mrs. Parker returned to Manhattan for good.
+She would live in Los Angeles–off and on–from 1934 to the early 1960s.
+Mrs. Parker shuttled between New York and Pennsylvania, where she and Alan had a country house for thirteen years.
+After Alan’s death in June 1963 in the couple’s West Hollywood house, Mrs. Parker returned to Manhattan for good.